Spinoffs That Spin out of Control

 Paramount is looking to produce two more spinoffs of the successful Yellowstone franchise, after its 1883 and 1923.
-But those plans have hit a roadblock, since NBCUniversal is reclaiming exclusive rights to broadcast them on its Peacock+ service after airing on Paramount Network.
+But those plans have hit a roadblock, since NBCUniversal is reclaiming exclusive rights to broadcast them on its Peacock service after airing on Paramount+.
 The NBC deal is set to end in 2029.

 According to one of the experts contacted by VideoAge, “It is not a ‘given’ that the license for a series includes sequels, and spinoffs of such series.”
 And, reportedly, “NBCUniversal has told Paramount that it believes any spinoffs similar to the original — featuring the same actors and characters — should fall under what they believe to be the ‘spirit of the deal’ and that NBCU has first dibs on a spinoff.
 This will be an interesting one to watch and see how it unfolds.”